 Sec.
-10-14.040Application procedures in general.
+10-14.040 Application procedures in general.

-- (a) Permits.
-All new facilities and collocations or modifications to existing facilities shall require a permit in accordance with this chapter. - (1) Conditional use permit and design review permit.
-All new facilities, and collocations or modifications to existing facilities that do not meet the findings of approval for a design review permit in Section 10-14.060, subdivisions (d-f), shall be subject to the approval of a conditional use permit in compliance with Article 24 of Chapter 2 and subject to the approval of a design review permit in compliance with Article 20 of Chapter 2. - (2) Design review permit.
-All collocations or modifications to existing facilities that meet the findings of approval for a design review permit in Section 10-14.060, subdivisions (d-f), shall be subject to a design review permit in compliance with Article 20 of Chapter 2. - (3) Other required permits and approvals.
-In addition to any conditional use permit or design review permit required under this section, an applicant must also apply for and obtain any separate permit or approval required for such telecommunication facility under the City's municipal code, including but not limited to building, electrical, and encroachment. - (b) Permit submittal.
-All permit applications shall be submitted by the applicant, in-person, at a prior-scheduled appointment with City staff with all departments that require a permit or other approval for the proposed project.
-The City shall endeavor to make appointment times available within five business days of request.
-The applicant should be prepared to discuss the proposed change and answer questions from staff members to help facilitate the expedited review by all appropriate departments.
+(a) Permits.
+All new facilities and collocations or modifications to existing facilities shall require a permit in accordance with this chapter.

+(1) Conditional use permit, and design review permit.
+All new facilities, and collocations or modifications to existing facilities that do not meet the findings of approval for a design review permit in Section ~~10-14.060, subdivisions (d-f)~~, shall be subject to the approval of a conditional use permit in compliance with Article 24 of Chapter 2, ~~and subject to the approval of a design review permit in compliance with Article 20 of Chapter 2.~~

+(2) Design review permit.
+All collocations or modifications to existing facilities that meet the findings of approval for a design review permit in Section ~~10-14.060, subdivisions (d-f)~~, shall be subject to a design review permit in compliance with Article 20 of Chapter 2.

+(3) Other required permits and approvals.
+In addition to any conditional use permit or design review permit required under this section, an applicant must also apply for and obtain any separate permit or approval required for such telecommunication facility under the City's municipal code, including but not limited to building, electrical, and encroachment.

+(b) Permit submittal.
+All permit applications shall be submitted by the applicant, in-person, at a prior-scheduled appointment with City staff ~~from the~~with all departments that require a permit or other approval for the proposed project, ~~and with the Mayor.~~ ~~The City shall endeavor to make appointment times available within five business days of request.~~ The applicant should be prepared to discuss the proposed change and answer questions from staff members to help facilitate the expedited review by all appropriate departments.
 No permit application may be submitted in any other manner, and the acceptance of a permit application or any partial permit application shall not constitute a waiver of the requirements under this section.
+Applicants may submit supplemental information to a submitted permit application without an appointment. ~~The Director may waive the required appointment in a signed writing.~~ ~~The Director may propose waiving the~~

+Comment [MTS21]: [Summers] Council Member Weirick proposed this addition.
+I recommend not adding this language.
+The Mayor should not participate in the initial meeting with the applicant because he or she may later vote on the application, if it is appealed to the City Council.
+If the Mayor offers an early opinion on the project, an applicant could raise a common law bias challenge if the Mayor's initial comments indicated that he or she had pre-decided the matter.
+If the initial meeting is limited to staff, then this concern is avoided.

+Comment [MTS22]: [Summers] Mr. Torres proposed this language.
+Accepted, with the addition of "endeavor" and "business" to "five days."

+Comment [JWL23]: [Loeb] Why permit this waiver?
+It will result in unequal treatment of applicants and create a different procedures for different applicants.

+required appointment in a signed writing, with notice to the City Manager and all members of City Council, which shall only go into effect after five business days without written objections from at least two City Council members.

-Applicants may submit supplemental information to a submitted permit application without an appointment.
-The Director may waive the required appointment in a signed writing, with notice to the City Manager. - (c) Incomplete application notices.
-In the event that City staff determines that a permit application does not contain all the required materials, City staff may issue an incomplete notice consistent with this subsection: - (1) City staff may toll the time for review only when it issues an incomplete notice within the first thirty (30) days after a permit application is submitted, and only when the incomplete notice specifies the incomplete or missing information and the publically available information source that requires that missing or incomplete information.
-City staff may issue an incomplete notice after the first thirty (30) days, but it will not toll the time for review.
+(c) Incomplete application notices.
+In the event that City staff determines that a permit application does not contain all the required materials, City staff may issue an incomplete notice consistent with this subsection: